Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 Modern models are often surprisingly easy to set up, with many instant tents on the market promising they can be set up in under two minutes.

 A key component of cabin camping tents is the extra space they give you with their taller, vertical walls.
-One of the first criteria for review was how well these tents made use of their extra space.

 Eureka managed to scale back a cabin tent into something more manageable for small group camping.
 It’s ideal for couples or small families as it doesn’t take up much ground space but the high roof makes the tent feel roomy and open.